patlevin/pdn-styletransfer/README.md

 The selected style image also affects the results (duh!), but not necessarily in a way that's obvious.
 This is actually the beauty of the effect (at least in my eyes), as you never quite get what you'd expect.
 Part of this comes from the limited training data and -time on the AI models used - specialised models that have been trained on a single image style or a small set of styles, perform much better.

-Another factor is teh amount of information that can be captures during style extraction.
+Another factor is the amount of information that can be captures during style extraction.
 The model uses a 100-element style vector and trying to capture the essence of a mega-pixel artwork in just 100 numbers is... challenging, to say the least.

 This is also where the styleimage size setting comes into play.
 Selecting a smaller value will remove details and focus on "the big picture", while values that are too big might simply fail to capture any meanful data during the style extraction process.